ISE-FIZKarlsruhe/nfdicore/docs/questions.md

 # NFDIcore Competency Questions (CQs) and SPARQL Queries

+For the design and evaluation different projects contributed competecy questions the ontology should be able to answer.

 ## NFDI-MatWerk

 All NFDI-MatWerk Use Cases are available [at the MatWerk Consortium Webpage](https://nfdi-matwerk.de/infrastructure-use-cases)

 ### Use Case 1